 Interweaving multiple concepts about the human mind, emotions, life, the future of the world into one wicked art piece.

 Take some of the best thinking in Silicon Valley, apply it to growing enterprises tackling the grand sustainability / regeneration challenge.
 Banks and banks of content at their website that could probably take you years to sift through.

-Leading Stoic thinker, a few classics from the Roman Emperor:
+Leading Stoic thinker, a few particularly pertinent quote from the Roman Emperor:

 "The universe is change; our life is what our thoughts make it."

 "Meditate often on the interconnectedness and mutual interdependence of all things in the universe"

 "Constantly regard the universe as one living being, having one substance and one soul; and observe how all things have reference to one perception, the perception of this one living being; and how all things act with one movement; and how all things are the cooperating causes of all things which exist; observe too the continuous spinning of the thread and the contexture of the web."